yus1108/UnsungEngine2/README.md

 The engine is built in ISO C++ 17 Standatd.
 If the engine doesn't work properly try to change language standard.

+### How To Run Example Games
+1. Go to UEngine folder and open UEngins.sln
+2. Build UEngine library
+3. Go back to previous folder, and go to Examples folder
+4. Open Examples.sln
+5. Build the game you want to play

+Keys for all games are either wasd or arrow keys to move, and space for jump, '1' for resetting games For puzzle game, '2' and '3' are disable/enable image of the puzzle you are moving

 ## Credit
 - RunGame art credit by o_robster